ushakrishnan/AchievingOperationalMaturity/code/version2/README.md

 2. **model_training.bicep**:
    - The resource types `Microsoft.MachineLearningServices/workspaces@2022-09-01` and `Microsoft.MachineLearningServices/workspaces/computes@2022-09-01` do not have types available for validation in Bicep.
 Ensure all properties are correctly defined before deployment.

+3. **model_serving.bicep**:
+   - The resource type `Microsoft.MachineLearningServices/workspaces/onlineEndpoints@2022-09-01` does not have types available for validation in Bicep.
+Ensure all properties are correctly defined before deployment.

-3. **monitoring.bicep**:
+4. **monitoring.bicep**:
-   - The resource types `Microsoft.OperationalInsights/workspaces@2022-09-01` and `Microsoft.Insights/components@2022-09-01` do not have types available for validation in Bicep.
+   - The resource type `Microsoft.OperationalInsights/workspaces@2022-09-01` does not have types available for validation in Bicep.
 Ensure all properties are correctly defined before deployment.

 ## License